 HIV/AIDS

 HIV infection and AIDS are the acronyms of "Human Immunodeficiency Virus" (HIV) infection and "Acquired Immune Deficiency Syndrome" (AIDS).
 Initial HIV infection is most often asymptomatic, while people may experience influenza-like symptoms.
 This is followed by a prolonged period with no symptoms.
 If the infection progresses, it interferes more with the immune system, increasing the risk of developing infections such as tuberculosis, as well as other opportunistic infections, and tumours which are rare in people who have a normal immune function.
 These late symptoms of infection are referred to as AIDS.
-Since the late 1990s, efficient antiretroviral treatment exists that can slow down the progression of the disease.
+Since the late 1990s, efficient antiretroviral treatment exists that can control the progression of the disease.

 The following page reports data on influenza and influenza-like illness during the season 2018-2019.
 Due to the increase of the workload related to COVID-19, final data for the seasons 2019-2020, 2020-2021, and 2021-2022 are not yet published.
 In the meantime, we invite you to consult: